 35+ Unique Gifts from Barcelona You’ll Love to Bring Home

-These are the best gifts from Barcelona for the women in your life:
+These are the best gifts from Barcelona for women:

 1. Espadrilles